NRQL supports the use of basic and advanced mathematical operators within a

 SELECT clause.
-You can apply addition, subtraction, multiplication, and division on both individual attributes as well as the results of aggregator functions.
+You can apply mathematical calculations on both individual attributes and also the results of aggregator functions.

 To use basic math functions in NRQL, include operators within the